PyConTH/www/site/pages/schedule.rst

 .. contents::

 All sessions are on *level 10* of the venue.
 Lunch will be on *level 9*.
+Everyone gets a free coffee or tea in the morning, and they remain on sale throughout the day.

 Code War: Friday, 15 June
 =========================